slarmoo/.github/profile/webServices/startupLogin/startupLogin.md

 # Startup Login

-Now that you have learned how to authenticate and authorize users, it is time to add the ability to login to your startup application.
-The main things you should focus on in this deliverable include creating and accepting credentials for your user, validating and properly storing credentials in your database, and restricting functionality based on the user's authorized rights.
+Now that you have learned how to use a database and authenticate users, it is time to add the ability to db and login to your startup application.
+The main things you should focus on in this deliverable include connecting to the database, creating endpoints that accept and return data, storing and retrieving data from the database, creating and accepting credentials for your user, validating and properly storing credentials in your database, and restricting functionality based on the user's authorized rights.

 You must use the same startup GitHub repository that you created in the earlier instruction.
 Update the notes.md file with things that you learn as you work on your startup.
 As you make changes to your HTML, CSS, and JavaScript commit those changes and push them to GitHub.
 You will need at least four commits to get full credit, but in reality you should have many more than that.